MJohnstonAI/conflictresolution-nextjs/PROJECT_BRIEF.md

 ## Target Users
 - Individuals handling relationship/family/friend conflicts.
 - Professionals handling workplace/client/landlord disputes.
-- Power users who want “case files” and repeatable templates.
+- Power users who want "case files" and repeatable templates.

 ## Core User Flows
 ### 1) Start New Case
-- User selects an adversary type and writes a case note (“Describe the Conflict Case”).
+- User selects an adversary type and writes a case note ("Describe the Conflict Case").
-- Standard vs Premium case selection happens at case creation.
+- Standard vs Premium model selection happens at case creation.
 - Case note is limited to **40,000 characters** (with auto-summarization when pasting over the limit).

 ### 2) War Room (Case Playback + Response Generation)
-- User provides the adversary’s latest message.
+- User provides the adversary's latest message.
 - App generates:
   - vibe check + tactical summary
   - fallacy/tactic detection
   - risk assessment
   - 4 response drafts (tone modes)
 - User chooses a tone and copies the draft.
-- The case progresses round-by-round until the plan’s round limit is reached.
+- Each generation consumes 1 Session; rounds are unlimited and remain in the case timeline.

 ### 3) Vault
 - Saved cases and their rounds are accessible for review and export.

 ### 4) Demo Mode (No AI Calls)
-- Demo scenarios are pre-scripted (like a recording): the user “plays” rounds sequentially.
+- Demo scenarios are pre-scripted (like a recording): the user "plays" rounds sequentially.
 - The app renders the same War Room UI, but does not call the AI provider.

 ## Key Features